alexfaisca/sparkx/README.md

     Cargo.toml     # cargo configuration
 ```

-  Define *SparkX* as a member of your workspace and add it to your project's dependencies in `myapp/Cargo.toml`:
+  Define *SparX* as a member of your workspace and add it to your project's dependencies in `myapp/Cargo.toml`:

 ```toml
 [workspace]